List of digital television deployments by country: Czech Republic

 Czech Republic launched first experimental DVB-T broadcast in May 2000, which was then made available to the public in October 2005.
 Analogue terrestrial television was switched off on 30 November 2011.

 In November 2019, Czech Republic started the transition to the DVB-T2 standard with H.265 (HEVC) codec.
 This transition has been finished on 28 October 2020 (delayed from the original plan, which was 24 June 2020), when the last DVB-T transmitter was switched off.

 As of October 2025, there were 4 nationwide DVB-T2 multiplexes in the Czech Republic with 46 free-to-air TV channels and 18 radio stations.

+Denmark

+Denmark completed its transition to digital terrestrial television on 1 November 2009.
+Since then, the market has evolved toward integrated digital services.
+By 2026, Danish viewers have increasingly moved away from traditional cable toward high-performance IPTV platforms that offer localized content and advanced streaming features across the Nordic region.